SafiaKhouja/MSIA423-Khouja-DessertFlavorEvaluator/README.md

 │   ├── Dockerfile                    <- Dockerfile for building image to run app
 │
-├── config                            <- Directory for configuration files │   ├── logging/                      <- Configuration of flask configs
+├── config                            <- Directory for configuration files │
-│   ├── flaskconfig.py                <- Configurations for Flask API
+├── data                              <- Folder that contains data used or generated │   ├── database/                     <- Location of the local SQLite database │   ├── external/                     <- Data downloaded from the internet (either through code or manually) │   ├── model/                        <- Trained model object, model artifacts, and trained model metrics │
-│   ├── logging.py                    <- Normal logging configurations
+├── deliverables/                     <- Presentation
 │
-├── data                              <- Folder that contains data used or generated.
-Only the external/ and sample/ subdirectories are tracked by git.
-│   ├── external/                     <- External data sources, usually reference data,  will be synced with git │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │
-├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder
-│
-├── docs/                             <- Sphinx documentation based on Python docstrings.
-Optional for this project.
-│
-├── figures/                          <- Generated graphics and figures to be used in reporting, documentation, etc │
-├── models/                           <- Trained model objects (TMOs), model predictions, and/or model summaries │
-├── notebooks/
-│   ├── archive/                      <- Develop notebooks no longer being used.
-│   ├── deliver/                      <- Notebooks shared with others / in final state
-│   ├── develop/                      <- Current notebooks being used in development.
-│   ├── template.ipynb                <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
-│
-├── reference/                        <- Any reference material relevant to the project │
-├── src/                              <- Source data for the project │
+├── src/                              <- Source code for the project │
-├── test/                             <- Files necessary for running model tests (see documentation below) │
+├── test/                             <- Files necessary for running model tests │
 ├── app.py                            <- Flask wrapper for running the model
-├── run.py                            <- Simplifies the execution of one or more of the src scripts
-├── requirements.txt                  <- Python package dependencies
+├── run.py                            <- Simplifies the execution of of some of the src scripts for app deployment ├── driver.py                         <- Simplifies the execution of the src scripts for the model pipeline ├── requirements.txt                  <- Python package dependencies
 ```